Don Boyd: Return to UK

 The National Film Theatre presented a season of his films in 1982 culminating in a Guardian Lecture with the film critic Derek Malcolm.

 In 2001 Boyd wrote an 8,000-word memoir for The Observer revealing that he had been sexually abused by a teacher while a student at Loretto School in the 1960s.
 The teacher was arrested and charged on the basis of other allegations that emerged.
 When the case came to court in Scotland the accused man's legal team pleaded that he was too ill to attend trial and the case was placed on file.

-The University of Exeter awarded him an honorary Doctor of Letters (DLitt) in 2009.
-Previously he had been an Honorary Visiting Professor in the College of Humanities between 2005 and 2015.
+The University of Exeter awarded him an honorary doctorate in 2009.
+Previously he had been an honorary visiting professor in the College of Humanities between 2005 and 2015.
 Boyd had earlier donated his personal and business papers documenting his 30-year film career at that point to the university's Centre for Interdisciplinary Research (CIR).
 He has presented a series of In Conversation events at the CIR with prominent cultural figures such as Mike Leigh, Nicolas Roeg, and the Director-General of the BBC, Mark Thompson, lectures at least three times annually and was instrumental in the university's academic relationship with the London Film School.
 In 2018 he initiated a series of Creative Dialogues at Exeter University with celebrated figures in the cultural arena - the first two, conducted by Boyd, were in depth conversations with the film star Charles Dance and the former editor of Vogue Alexandra Shulman.